FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 Use custom config.
 You can specify a complete path, or just the name.
 Refer to -config for more info.
 <br><br>
 <b>File list: Show Folders in File list</b><br>
 The default setting is to only show files in the File list panel.
 If you enable this option, also folders (directories) will be shown, allowing easier navigation.<br><br>
 <b>File list: Show Hidden Folders and Files in File list (Admin required)</b><br>
 Will also show hidden Folders and Files in the Folder Treeview and the File list panels.
 You need to be Admin to use this, and not everything you see may be readable/writeable.<br><br>
 <b>File list: Show Breadcrumb (Address bar) in File list</b><br>
 Enable a BreadCrumb bar on top of the file list.
 Allows for easier navigating.<br><br>
 <b>Hint pause timeout in Millisecs</b><br>
 Hovering over the metadata panel will display the complete metadata value as a hint.
 This was added because long values are often not completely visible.<br>
 Setting this value to 0 (zero) will effectively disable the hints.
 <br><br>

 <h3><a name="m_workspace">Workspace manager</a></h3>
 Here you define what will be shown in <font class="blue">Metadata</font> panel when <font class="blue">Workspace</font> is selected.
 Besides <font class="blue">ExifTool direct</font> option, this is the most powerfull GUI feature.<br>
 <br>
 <img src="ExifToolGUI_V6_files/workspace.jpg"><br>
 <br>
 <br>
 <b>Tag name column</b><br>
-Here you define tag name you prefer to be displayed for particular metadata tag.
-These tag names don't have any influence on actual tag names and you can write anything here, i.e. instead of "ISO", you can have "Noise maker" here.<br>
+Here you define tag name you prefer to be displayed for a particular metadata tag.
+These tag names don't have any influence on the actual tag names and you can write anything here, i.e. instead of "ISO", you can have "Noise maker" here.<br>
 Tag names written here, can have different "behaviour" in case special character is used for their ending.
 For now, GUI uses following ending characters:<br>
 <br>

-<font class="red">#</font> -if tag name ends with this character (see
+<font class="red">#</font> -if tag name ends with this character (see Flash# and Orientation# above),
-Flash# and Orientation# above), then content of this tag will be displayed as usual.
-However, when modifying this tag, you need to enter numerical value.<br><br>
+then the content of this tag will be displayed as usual.
+However, when modifying this tag, you need to enter a numerical value.<br><br>
 <font class="red">&ast;</font> -if tag name ends with this character (see Artist* above), then that means,
 that value defined in <font class="blue">Hint text</font> will be used as default value for this tag.
 In this case, if you right-click on <font class="blue">Metadata</font> panel (when in <font class="blue">Workspace</font> view mode), pop-up menu appears and there's option <font class="blue">Fill in default values</font> -you get the idea, I hope.<br><br>
-<font class="red">?</font> -if tag name ends with this character (see
+<font class="red">?</font> -if tag name ends with this character (see Geotagged? above), then that means,
-Geotagged? above), then that means, that you're not interested on tag value itself -what you wish to see is, if particular tag is defined or not.<br>
+that you're not interested in the tag value itself, what you wish to see is, if a particular tag is defined or not.<br>
-<u>Notes:</u> You won't be able to edit such tag in <font class="blue">Workspace</font> view.<br>
+<u>Notes:</u> You won't be able to edit such a tag in <font class="blue">Workspace</font> view.<br>
 Use 2 questionmarks <font class="red">??</font> to show the value <font class="red">0</font> as undefined.<br><br>
-<font class="red">±</font> -if tag name ends with this character (see
+<font class="red">±</font> -if tag name ends with this character (see Type± in main screenshot above),
-Type± in main screenshot above), then you'll be allowed to enter multiple values for single tag at once (i.e. keywords and similar).
-Of course, you can't use this feature for any tag, so read (Iptc &amp; Xmp) metadata documentation to findout what tags support multi-values.
-Btw. you can get ± character with Alt+0177 (typing 0177 on numerical keyboard, while pressing Alt key).<br>
+then you'll be allowed to enter multiple values for single tag at once (i.e. keywords and similar).
+Of course, you can't use this feature for any tag, so read the (Iptc &amp; Xmp) metadata documentation to findout what tags support multi-values.<br>
+Btw. you can get the ± character with Alt+0177 (typing 0177 on numerical keyboard, while pressing Alt key).<br>
 <br>
-<u>Note:</u> I might use further special ending characters in future,
-so try to avoid their usage at the end (or start) of tag names.<br>
+<u>Note:</u> I might use further special ending characters in future, so try to avoid their usage at the end (or start) of tag names.<br>
 <br>

 <b>Tag definition column</b><br>